 During my recent visit to the amazing Thailand, I decided to travel by road.
-In the finishing stages when I reached the border city Hat Yai of Songkhla province in Thailand, I decided to go to Malaysia via border.
+In the finishing stages when I reached the border city Hat Yai in Thailand, I decided to go to Malaysia via border.
 This was my first border crossing experience in Southeast Asia.
 It ended up very smoothly and I had a lot of fun and adventure on the way to Kuala Lumpur.
-I want to share my this (Hat Yai to Kuala Lumpur) travel experience with you via this post.
+I want to share my this (Hat Yai to Kuala Lumpur) travel experience with you.

 Hat Yai is Beautiful but Silent

-I arrived with my friend in Hat Yai city from Krabi, it took us four hours by bus to reach the city it the evening time, we took a “Tuk Tuk” which left us at our guest house which we already booked online.
-After spending an hour at our guest house, we came out and were surprised to see the city, which was almost silent after 9’o clock at night.
-Unlike the rest of the Thailand, this city is very quite and silent, but it’s clean.
+I arrived with my friend in Hat Yai city from Krabi, it took us four hours by bus to reach the city in the evening time, we took a “Tuk Tuk” from the bus station which left us at our guest house which we already booked online.
+After spending an hour at our guest house, we went out and were surprised to see the city, it was almost silent after 9’o clock at night.
+Unlike the rest of the Thailand, this city is very quite and silent, but it’s clean & developed.

 Problems We Were Told

 We found two travel agencies there, the one was a lady who told us that bus ticket for one person is 450 Thai baht, and bus will depart in the morning at 8’o clock.
 However, she gave us a strange advice, which was to go by AIR.
 She said foreigners can’t go to Malaysia via border.
 We got confused, because we did not book any flight, and we wanted to go the next morning, so time was short.

 We found another travel agency near by, and the guy repeated the same thing that foreigners such as Pakistani, Indian and Bangladeshi can not go from Thailand to Malaysia via this border which is called Padang Besar on the Malaysian side.
 We were holding Pakistani passports.
 We got more confused, but we decided to go back to our guest house and to consult with the lady at the reception in our guest house who were also arranging bus tickets.